pizzafactory-contorno/gdb-multiarch/README.md

 # gdb-multiarch
-GNU debugger with the multi architecture support.
+PizzaFactory/Contorno side dish image that contains GNU debugger with the multi architecture support.